ollej/rusty-slider/assets/rusty-slider.md

 ## Markdown

 * Slides are written in markdown.
-* Supports headers, paragraphs, lists, blockquotes and code blocks.
+* Supports headers, paragraphs, lists, blockquotes, code blocks.
+* Also supports images
 * Text between horizontal lines will be a slide.

 ---